Management science

 Management science looks to help businesses achieve goals using a number of scientific methods.
 The field was initially an outgrowth of applied mathematics, where early challenges were problems relating to the optimization of systems which could be modeled linearly, i.e., determining the optima (maximum value of profit, assembly line performance, crop yield, bandwidth, etc. or minimum of loss, risk, costs, etc.) of some objective function.
-Today, management science encompasses any organizational activity for which a problem is structured in mathematical form to generate managerially relevant insights.
+Today, the discipline of management science may encompass a diverse range of managerial and organizational activity as it regards to a problem which is structured in mathematical or other quantitative form in order to derive managerially relevant insights and solutions.

 Overview

 Management science is concerned with a number of areas of study: